rule

 Canto 5

-(15) As long as the embodied one, o King, is not free from this influence of the material world, by means of the, in freedom from attachments, being awakened to the order of knowing the spiritual truth and conquering the six enemies [the mind and the senses of perception], will he till that time wander around in this material world.
-(16) For as long as one has this mind, which, as the symptom of the soul its fixation, for the living entity is the breeding ground for all the worldy miseries of lamentation, illusion, disease, attachment, greed and enmity, has one the consequence of egotism.
-(17) This mind, that formidable enemy, is very powerful, growing so from neglect; he, who free from illusion, applies the weapon of worshiping the lotus feet of the spiritual teacher and the Lord, will conquer the falsified personal that has covered the soul.'
+(15) As long as the embodied soul, oh King, is not free from this influence of the material world by, in freedom from attachments, developing wisdom and conquering the six enemies [the five senses and the mind, but also the so-called shath-ūrmi: hunger, thirst, decay, death, grief and illusion], he will have to wander around here until he knows the spiritual truth.
+(16) So long as one has this mind that, as the symptom of the fixation of the soul [in the linga], for the living entity is the breeding ground for all the worldly miseries of lamentation, illusion, disease, attachment, greed and enmity, one has to face the 'I' and 'mine' [of egoism] that is the consequence.
+(17) This mind, that formidable enemy which grows by neglect [of one's spiritual duty], is very, very powerful.
+He who, free from illusion, wields [against it] the weapon of worshiping the lotus feet of the spiritual teacher and the Lord, conquers the falsehood [of the physical interest] that has covered the soul.'

 next